Study&Life@DSAT

 2.2 Eligibility

-• A minimum Cumulative Grade Average (CGA) of 3.0 (or equivalent) is recommended.
+• 🎓 Academic Standards: A minimum Cumulative Grade Average (CGA) of 3.0 (or equivalent) is recommended.

-• Basic skills in Python, C/C++, R, SQL, or similar tools are preferred.
+• 💻 Technical Proficiency: Competency in programming and data analysis tools such as Python, C/C++, R, SQL, or similar technologies is preferred.

 3. Faculty Participation